OctopusDeploy/blog/blog/2021-08/k8yaml/index.md

 ## Configuring an Azure Account

 You need to configure an Azure account and web application to act as a target for the deployment from Octopus.
-Other targets are possible, such as AWS or local.
+Other targets are possible, such as AWS, or Windows or Linux servers.

 Next, you need to create an account in Azure, by navigating to the [Azure portal](https://portal.azure.com/).